kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Acknowledgments

+We sincerely thank:
-We thank [Weidong Yang](https://www.linkedin.com/in/yangweidong/) and the [Kineviz](https://www.kineviz.com/) Team for our biweekly meetings,\
+* [Weidong Yang](https://www.linkedin.com/in/yangweidong/) and the [Kineviz](https://www.kineviz.com/) Team for our biweekly meetings
-[Nikko Sacramento](https://www.linkedin.com/in/nikkosac/) for plotting the 3D skeleton in GraphXR,\
+* [Nikko Sacramento](https://www.linkedin.com/in/nikkosac/) for plotting the 3D skeleton in GraphXR
-[Sean Li]() for debugging the cors issue,\
+* Sean Li for debugging the cors issue
-[Thom Lauret](https://www.linkedin.com/in/thomlauret/) for the more roobust AWS server,\
+* [Thom Lauret](https://www.linkedin.com/in/thomlauret/) for the more robust AWS server
-Professor [Mario Lim](https://www.linkedin.com/in/mario-lim-243556/) for helpful crossover network connection discussions,\
+* Professor [Mario Lim](https://www.linkedin.com/in/mario-lim-243556/) for helpful crossover network connection discussions
-[Alex Law](https://www.linkedin.com/in/alexandria-law/) for posting the blogpost,\
+* [Alex Law](https://www.linkedin.com/in/alexandria-law/) for posting the blogpost
-[Cynthia Yu](https://www.shuhuancynthiayu.com/about) for being our models.
+* [Cynthia Yu](https://www.shuhuancynthiayu.com/about) for being our model.

 ## Contact
 The code of this repository was implemented by [Barbora Novakova](mailto:barunka838@gmail.com) and [Marisa Tania](mailto:mt.marisatania@gmail.com).
 Feel free to reach out!